 We have sampled the Flathead using rub trees and bait sites since 2008, and the South Rockies have been sampled since 2006.
 Bait sites and rub trees are spaced evenly across the study area where possible.
-Genetic samples have also be used to compare genetic diversity among neighboring populations (Proctor et al., 2013), assign parentage, calculate individual fitness, and identify individuals that have moved out of their birth population (Proctor et al., 2013).
+Genetic samples have also be used to compare genetic diversity among neighboring populations, assign parentage, calculate individual fitness, and identify individuals that have moved out of their birth population.

 Bait sites and rub trees are both ways in which scientists from SRGBP collect hair, and the DNA it contains, for genetic analysis and isotope sampling.

 Bait sites are locations where hair can be collected from bears using barbed wire.
 In the center of the bait sites there is usually a stacked formation of logs on which the bait can be placed.
 The bait used in our study area is rotten cows blood.
-This extremely detectable smell will attract bears in the local area, who come to investigate.
+This extremely detectable smell will attract bears in the local area, who will come to investigate.
 Around the bait site barbed wire is placed in a triangle or square formation essentially forming a thin fence of wire.
-When bears come to investigate the bait smell hair is caught on the barbed wire and ripped from the fur.
+When bears come to investigate the bait site their hair is often caught and snagged on the surrounding wire.
 This hair can then be later collected for analysis.